-(1) Existing Deprivation.
+- (1) Existing Deprivation.
 To maintain Title IV-E reimbursability the youth must be considered to be continually deprived of the parental support and care of one or both parents as if they were back in the home from which they were removed.
 However the deprivation need not be the same as at the time of the original application.
-Deprivation will be:

-(a) Divorce, marital separation, incarceration, never having been married, or death in single parent households, or absent parents for youth removed from a relative home;

-(b) Unemployment or incapacity in two-parent households.
-Because the parents' wages and/or benefits are disregarded at review reimbursability may continue when:

-(A) Both parents are unemployed or incapacitated; or

-(B) Both parents are unemployed or each parent is working less than 100 hours per month, or either parent has a temporary one-month increase to over 100 hours, but:

-(i) Worked less than 100 hours in each of the two previous months; and

-(ii) Is expected to work less than 100 hours in the upcoming month.

-(C) One parent is incapacitated and the other is employed.

-(c) Continued absence when:

-(A) A youth is removed from the home of a relative other than the parent; or

-(B) Parental rights of the parent or parents from whom removal was based are terminated or relinquished.
-The status of the parents does not have to be verified after termination or relinquishment.
-(See OAR 412-085-0280.)

-(2) Deprivation Not Existing: Youth do not meet the deprivation requirement and reimbursability does not exist when:

-(a) The parent remarries, if removal was based on that parent, and deprivation based on incapacity or unemployment does not exist in the two parent household; or

-(b) The parent reconciles with the parent of the youth in care and deprivation based on incapacity or unemployment does not exist in the two parent household; or

-(c) Both parents return to reside in the home of the caretaker relative from whom the youth was removed, or on whom eligibility was based; or
+Deprivation will be: - (a) Divorce, marital separation, incarceration, never having been married, or death in single parent households, or absent parents for youth removed from a relative home; - (b) Unemployment or incapacity in two-parent households.
+Because the parents' wages and/or benefits are disregarded at review reimbursability may continue when: - (A) Both parents are unemployed or incapacitated; or - (B) Both parents are unemployed or each parent is working less than 100 hours per month, or either parent has a temporary one-month increase to over 100 hours, but: - (i) Worked less than 100 hours in each of the two previous months; and - (ii) Is expected to work less than 100 hours in the upcoming month. - (C) One parent is incapacitated and the other is employed. - (c) Continued absence when: - (A) youth is removed from the home of a relative other than the parent. - (2) Deprivation Not Existing: Youth do not meet the deprivation requirement and reimbursability does not exist when: - (a) The parent remarries, if removal was based on that parent, and deprivation based on incapacity or unemployment does not exist in the two parent household; or - (b) The parent reconciles with the parent of the youth in care and deprivation based on incapacity or unemployment does not exist in the two parent household; or - (c) Both parents return to reside in the home of the caretaker relative from whom the youth was removed, or on whom eligibility was based; (unless one or both parents is unemployed, underemployed or incapacitated;) or

-(d) The youth returns to the home of a relative from whom the youth was removed, and on whom eligibility was based; or

-(e) A parent visits extensively in the relative caretaker foster home.
+- (d) The youth returns to the home of a relative from whom the youth was removed, and on whom eligibility was based; or - (e) A parent visits extensively in the relative caretaker foster home.
 Parental visits in the youth's home and that of the relative caretaker may not exceed four times per week, or a total of 12 hours per week without a visitation plan outlined or reasonable explanation documented in the eligibility file.
 Such documentation is needed to ensure that the parent has not assumed the caretaking responsibilities of their youth.
 (IV-A).
+(P.L.
+96-272)